Skip to content

 • Capacity: 128-session cap with LRU eviction.

-• Server restart: full loss.
+• Server restart: full loss unless exported and re-imported.